- Are miniature dachshunds good pets?

 Related post: Are dachshunds good for first-time owners?

-Do miniature dachshunds require a lot of exercise?
+Do miniature dachshunds require a lot of exercises?

 As most dog owners know, exercise is essential for maintaining a healthy weight and preventing behavioral problems.
 For a miniature dachshund, this means 30-45 minutes of activity per day, preferably in two separate sessions.